 Living Better: When you leave your car at home just a few days per week, you help improve our environment and quality of life.
 You are also taking steps in making a positive impact on climate change.

 Incentives and Rewards: Get rewarded for carpooling, vanpooling, riding the bus, bicycling or walking instead of driving alone.
 Log just 16 days of non-drive alone trips per month, and you could be eligible for our Smart Commuter Rewards (see below).

 Smart Commuter Rewards

-Smart Commuter Rewards is an incentive program that helps large businesses motivate employees to reduce their drive-alone trips and vehicle miles traveled.
+Smart Commuter Rewards is a quarterly incentive program that helps large businesses motivate employees to reduce their drive-alone trips and vehicle miles traveled.
 If you're an employee at a Snohomish County or Bothell business with 100 or more employees, log at least 16 days of non-drive alone trips per month and you could be eligible for Smart Commuter of the Quarter and the $250 prize.